Management Bulletin 11-20

 The purpose of Management Bulletin (MB) 11-20 is to provide Centralized Eligibility List (CEL) Administrators and child care and development contractors with requirements for data security and confidentiality.

-In May 2011, the California Department of Education (CDE), Child Development Division (CDD) posted MB 11-15, which provided direction to CEL administrators on the actions that had to be taken due to the elimination of state funding for the CEL.
-This MB required CEL Administrators to:
+In May 2011, the California Department of Education (CDE), Early Learning and Care Division (ELCD) posted direction to CEL administrators on the actions that had to be taken due to the elimination of state funding for the CEL.
+This required CEL Administrators to:

 - Contact the assigned Field Services Consultant to request prior written approval for disposition of equipment and complete an equipment inventory form to document each piece of equipment costing $500 or more that was purchased, in whole or in part, with CEL contract funds